 Use the broil function to cook foods that require direct exposure to radiant heat for optimum browning results.
 Broiling may produce smoke.
-If smoke is excessive, place food further away from the flames.
-Broil may be set with a delayed start time.
+If smoke is excessive, place food further away from the element.
+Broil may be set with Delay Start.